petru-braha/YP-compiler/docs/brainstorm.md

     - SMT_NAME - user-defined type
     - DEF_ARRY - an array of user-defined type

-- expression - arithmetic
+- expression - RSV_TYPE
-- statement -
+- statement - any type

 - '-' unary operator for int only
 - '!' unary operator for bool only